 A period map shows Bag Lane starting from Town Street, now Leake Road, running down to open fields and Curzon House probably built around 1850.
 The census indicates that this land was part of Meadow End Farm.
 Leading off Bag Lane was Hallam’s Yard and Holland’s Yard.

 An earlier Wesleyan Chapel is nearby to the Hallam’s Yard, which has now been divided into two houses.

 The Curzon family connection with Gotham dares back to the ancestors of Sir Nathaniel Curzon, the 4th Baronet of Kedleston in Derbyshire who died in 1758.
 The Curzon family and The Earl Howe connection, have been lords of the Gotham manor until the majority of their Estate was sold in 1918.

 Since the Second World War Curzon Street has been extended eastwards with the building of houses and bungalows erected during the 1960s.
 A number of small roads and estates were built on either side the extended Curzon Street.

-During the First World War there was a butchers, a fish and chip, and sweet shops, besides a glove factory [now private dwellings] along East Street.
+During the First World War there existed a butchers, a fish and chip shop, sweet shops, besides a glove factory [now private dwellings] along East Street.

 Why was it called East Street?
-As far as is known no one named East was involved, so one must speculate that it comes from the compass direction of the street although its direction is nearer to north-east than east.
+As far as we know no one named East was involved, so one must speculate that it comes from the compass direction of the street although its direction is nearer north-east than east.

 Eyres Lane is a private road that meets Leake Road just to the north of Hill Road.
 Formerly it provided access across fields in a south-westerly direction to two gypsum adits which were last worked in the 19th century but now abandoned.